apimdavid/patroneos/README.md

 ```
 curl http://localhost:8081/patroneos/config -d @/tmp/anyfile
 ```
-.
-This live-updates the patroneos configuration and must be repeated every time docker-compose up is run again, unless you prefer to make the change prior to building a new static docker image.
+This live-updates the patroneos configuration and must be repeated every time docker-compose up is run again, unless you prefer to make the changes prior to building a new static docker image.

+## Patroneos
 Patroneos provides a layer of protection for EOSIO nodes designed to protect against some of the basic Denial of Service attack vectors.
 It runs in a simple configuration and a more advanced configuration.

 ## Building